MarcSkovMadsen/awesome-streamlit/README.md

 The purpose of this project is to share knowledge on how Awesome Streamlit can become.

-We believe that [Streamlit](https://streamlit.io/) is truly awesome.
+I believe that [Streamlit](https://streamlit.io/) is truly awesome.

 Streamlit is very new (Oct 2019) but we see the potential of being the Iphone of Data Science, Technical Writing, Code, Web Apps, Python and more.